OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 #timecounter(2)

 *What you will learn:*
-- What is a constraint satisfaction problem (CSP)?
+- Constraint satisfaction problem (CSP)?
-- Why *branching* matters, why is it so powerful, and what is the general principle?
+- *Branching* matters, why is it so powerful, and what is the general principle?
-- How to combine branching with tensor networks for hard problems
+- Combine branching with *tensor networks* for solving large scale CSPs

-*Branching*: Contributes to most state-of-the-art exact solvers for hard combinatorial problems @Fomin2013.

 #align(center, box(stroke: black, inset: 8pt)[
 Branching formalizes human reasoning: *case by case* analysis.